-In this article, we formulate a few precise conjectures related to the hypothetical sheaves $\frakA$ and survey some known results, including explicit conjectural descriptions of $\frakA$ in some special (but most important) cases and their roles in the local-global compatibility.
-We also formulate a conjectural categorical form of the local arithmetic Langlands correspondence, which would give a conceptual explanation why such $\frakA$ are expected to exist.
-In order to formulate these conjectures, we discuss the construction and some properties of the moduli stack of local Langlands parameters ($\ell\neq p$ case) and global Langlands parameters (function field case).
-We shall mention that some ideas in this article are shared by experts for years although probably they may not yet exist in literature.\footnote{Indeed, around the same time when the first version of this article was made public, several other works related to various part of this article, such as \cite{Hel,DHKM, BCHN, AGK}, also appeared.
-Also around the same time, Scholze announced a categorical form of the local Langlands conjecture as part of his joint work with Fargues, which is closely related to Conjecture \ref{Conj: cat LLC}. } It is the author's desire to make some of them more precise and write them down.
+In this article, we formulate several precise conjectures related to the hypothetical sheaves $\frakA$ and survey known results, including explicit conjectural descriptions of $\frakA$ in some special (but particularly important) cases, along with their roles in local-global compatibility.
+We also propose a conjectural categorical form of the local arithmetic Langlands correspondence, which provides a conceptual justification for the expected existence of such $\frakA$.
+In order to formulate these conjectures, we discuss the construction and some properties of the moduli stacks of local Langlands parameters (in the case $\ell \neq p$) and global Langlands parameters (in the function field setting).
+We note that some of the ideas presented in this article have been informally shared among experts for several years.\footnote{Indeed, around the time the first version of this article was made public, several related works appeared.
+See, for example, \cite{Hel,DHKM,BCHN,AGK,FS}.} It is the author's intent to make some of these ideas more precise and to commit them to writing.

-The article can be naturally divided into two parts.
-Section \ref{S: RepSp} and Section \ref{S: stack Loc} are devoted to a general study of moduli spaces of representations and the construction of moduli spaces of Langlands parameters.
-Results in these sections are original so we give detailed proofs of almost all assertions we make.
-Section \ref{S: coh on st} is to formulate our main conjectures.
-It contains some original results (such as Theorem \ref{T: gen LZ}) in which case we give detailed proofs.
-But we also take the opportunity to survey some known (or forthcoming) results as evidences of our conjectures.
-This part sometimes is of more expository nature.
+This article naturally divides into two parts.
+Sections \ref{S: RepSp} and \ref{S: stack Loc} are devoted to a general study of moduli spaces of representations and the construction of moduli spaces of Langlands parameters.
+Since the results in these sections are original, we provide detailed proofs of nearly all assertions.
+Section \ref{S: coh on st} is dedicated to formulating our main conjectures.
+It includes some original results (such as Theorem \ref{T: gen LZ}), for which we again give detailed proofs.
+At the same time, this section also surveys known or forthcoming results that provide evidence for our conjectures, and as such, has a more expository character in places.